Exotic $\rm C^*$-completions of \'etale groupoids: Constructing groupoid -algebras

 Recall that $B_c (\G)$ denotes the set of compactly supported bounded Borel functions.

 \begin{lemma} The left regular representation is a $B_c (\G)$-representation. \begin{proof} Let $\lambda$ denote the left regular representation on $\G$.
-We take as our fundamental sequence any sup-norm dense sequence in $C_c (\G)$, identified in the canonical way as sections.
+We take as our fundamental sequence a dense sequence in the inductive limit topology of $C_c (\G)$ identified in the canonical way as sections.
 For two such sections $f, g \in C_c (\G)$, we have

 and clearly the function is in $C_c (\G) \subset B_c (\G)$. \end{proof} \end{lemma}